 Please read the recipe card below for the full ingredients list, measurements, complete recipe method, and nutritional information.

-How to Make Avocado Pesto?
+How to Make Avocado Pesto

-- Then, give it a quick taste and adjust any ingredients to personal taste (i.e., more garlic, nutritional yeast, lemon, etc.).
+- Taste and adjust (i.e., more garlic, nutritional yeast, lemon, etc.).

 FAQs